 Governmental Funds - Governmental funds are used to account for those functions reported as governmental activities in the government-wide financial statements.
 All of the Town's basic services are accounted for in a governmental fund.
 These funds focus on how assets can readily be converted into cash flow in and out, and what monies are left at year-end that will be available for spending in the next year.
 Governmental funds are reported using an accounting method called modified accrual accounting, which provides a short-term spending focus.
 As a result, the governmental fund financial statements give the reader a detailed short-term view that helps him or her determine if there are more or less financial resources available to finance the Town's programs.
-The relationship between government activities (reported in the Statement of Net Position and the Statements.
+The relationship between government activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds is described in a reconciliation that is a part of the fund financial statements.